portfolio-performance/portfolio-help/docs/en/how-to/fees-on-shares.md

 but this creates two transactions and forces to use a cash account.

-Figure: List of transaction with this second method. {class= pp-figure}
+Figure: List of transactions on the cash account with this second method. {class= pp-figure}

 ![](images/fees-on-shares-second-method.png)